alkesh26/blog/content/posts/leetcode-longest-palindromic-substring.md

         high is 5 so this fails
         low >= 0 and high < 5 is but s[i] != s[j] as 'b' == 'd'

-As start is 0 and maxLength is 3 answer s.substring(start, start + maxLength)
+As start is 0 and maxLength is 3 s.substring(start, start + maxLength)
 "babad".substring(0, 3)
 => "bab"